NationalSecurityAgency/datawave/README.md

 # If you clone without the --recurse-submodules or a new submodule was added afterwards,
 # then you will need to execute this within the new (empty) submodule directory
-git submodule update --init
+git submodule update --init --recursive git submodule foreach 'git checkout feature/queryMicroservicesAccumulo2.1 || :'
-got checkout feature/queryMicroservicesAccumulo2.1

 # It is recommended to build the project using multiple threads
 mvn -Pdocker,dist clean install -T 1C